buddycloud/buddycloud-media-server/README.md

 Configuration
 -------------

-You can configure the media server by editing `configuration.properties` in the server's root directory.
+You can configure the media server by copying `configuration.properties.example` to `configuration.properties` in the server's root directory, and then editing as required.
 This file has multiple properties definitions:

 	# HTTP
 	http.port=8080